ikramulhasan1/ikramulhasan1/README.md

 ## 🌐 Projects

 ### 1. Virtual Examination Center
-<p>Developed an online exam system with features such as user authentication, question management, and scoring.</p>

 ```
 https://github.com/ikramulhasan1/Exam-System.git
 ```

 ### 2. Restaurant-Meals-API
-<p>Designed a responsive restaurant website with a dynamic menu using Bootstrap and JavaScript.
-The website interacts with a custom API to display meal options and details.</p>

 ```
 https://ikramulhasan1.github.io/Restaurant-Meals-API/
 ```

 ### 3. Football Team Buy
-<p>Designed a dynamic website for buying and customizing football team kits using Bootstrap, CSS, and JavaScript.
-Users can select team colors, add player names, and view real-time previews of their custom kits.</p>

 ```
 https://ikramulhasan1.github.io/Best-Five-Select/
 ```

 ### 4. Simple Bank Money Master!
-<p>Created "Money Master!", a simple online bank application using Bootstrap, CSS, and JavaScript.
-Users can manage their accounts, perform transactions, and track their financial activities.</p>

 ```
 https://ikramulhasan1.github.io/Simple-Bank-Money-Master/
 ```

 ### 5. Influencer-Gear
-Designed a stylish and responsive website for influencer gear and fashion using Bootstrap and CSS.
-The website showcases a variety of products, and its responsive design ensures an optimal viewing experience on all devices.

 ```
 https://ikramulhasan1.github.io/influencer-gear/